hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 >
 > `#!/bin/sh`
 >
-> `This script will create the 2 mounting points, for the case you are going to have a specific partition for the router needs.
-Otherwise, add a "#" in front of the second command, or just delete the line.`
+> `This script will create the 2 mounting points: one for the main partition, and one for the router partition.
+For the case you keeps the things simple and have just one disk and one poartition, just add a "#" in front of the second command, or just delete the line.`
 >
 > `mkdir -p /tmp/mnt/RT-1080`
 >
 > `mkdir -p /tmp/mnt/RT-1080_rt`

-* When the scripts are done, to make them executable, on the ssh terminal enter:
+* When the scripts part is done, to make them executable, at the ssh terminal emulator enter:
 > `chmod a+rx /jffs/scripts/*`

 * In the **config** folder, create the file **fstab**.
 Here is my own content:

 > `#Ntfs Backup disk (RT-1080); To get the UUID, you have to execute the command blkid on the ssh terminal.
 The UUID is use instead of the device path because the device path could change).
-For the understanding, UUID=01D01AD6E35757A0 could be replaced by /dev/sda1, as an example) `
+For the understanding, UUID=01D01AD6E35757A0 could be replaced by /dev/sda1, as an example, but it is always more secure to work with the UUID.
+You can get the UUID by entering the "blkid" command at the terminal prompt.) `
 >
 >	`UUID=01D01AD6E35757A0 /tmp/mnt/RT-1080 tntfs rw,nodev,relatime,uid=0,gid=0,umask=00,nls=utf8,min_prealloc_size=64k,max_prealloc_size=3905928188,readahead=1M,user_xattr,case_sensitive,nocache,fail_safe,hidden=show,dotfile=show,errors=continue,mft_zone_multiplier=1 0 0`
 >